 (3 students currently enrolled in an education program; one must be a grad student.
 Meets bi-weekly for 2 hours.)
 The Teacher Curricula and Certification Council will have jurisdiction over teacher education curricula, teacher certification programs, and professional preparation programs proposed by certification consortia in which the university participates.
 This committee works to provide interaction among the units of Western engaged in teacher preparation.
 They report to the ACC.

 (4 at-larg & 1 RHA rep, meets weekly for an hour.)
 The Transportation Advisory Committee works to increase student involvement in the development, revision of ideas, and promotion of the all-campus transportation pass program for Western.
 Committee also monitors all legislation concerning transportation and the possible effects it may have on the Western community.
+Positions Filled

 (6 at-large students.
 Meets for training and appeals approx. 8-10 hours a year.)
 The University Judicial Appeals Board will review the hearing and sanctions of the University Judicial Officer in the event that a student appeals an action taken against him/her.
 The appeal process is set to determine specific points and not simply to provide a second hearing for the case.

-(1 at-large students.
+(1 student at-large.
 Meets every other Wednesday at 4pm in OM340 for 90 min.)
 The University Planning and Resource Council works in coordination with the Faculty Senate.
 Is responsible for the formation of policy in all aspects of university planning, the review (on an annual basis) of the Roles and Missions Statement for Western, and to recommend institutional goals and objectives for implementation.
 Reports to the Faculty Senate.